-Subject: Notices of Motion - Quarterly Update Date: 10 th April 2024 Reporting Officer: Damien Martin, Strategic Director of Place and Economy Contact Officer: Jamie Uprichard, Business Research and Development Manager Restricted Reports Is this report restricted?
-Yes No x Please indicate the descrip which the council has dee otion, as listed in Schedule 6, of the exempt information by virtue of med this report restricted.
-Insert number Information relating to any individual Information likely to reveal the identity of an individual Information relating to the financial or business affairs of any particular person (including the council holding that information) Information in connection with any labour relations matter Information in relation to which a claim to legal professional privilege could be maintained Information showing that the council proposes to (a) to give a notice imposing restrictions on a person; or (b) to make an order or direction Information on any action in relation to the prevention, investigation or prosecution of crime If Yes, when will the report become unrestricted?
-After Committe After Council D Sometime in th Never Decision Call-in Is the decision eligible for Call-in?
+Subject:

+Date: 10 th April 2024

+Reporting Officer: Damien Martin, Strategic Director of Place and Economy

+Contact Officer: Jamie Uprichard, Business Research and Deve elopm ent M /lanage :r

+Restricted Reports

+Is this report restricted? • Yes No х

+Please indicate the descrip which the council has dee otion, as listed in Schedule 6, of the exempt in med this report restricted. nform natio n by vi rtue of

+Insert number

+Information relating t council holding that if Information in connection in relation Information in relation Information showing person; or (b) to make eveal the identity of an individual of the financial or business affairs of any particula could mpos be m naintair estrictic ned ons on a

+If Yes, when will the report become unrestricted?

+After Committe After Council D Sometime in th Never ecision

+Call-in

+Is the decision eligible for Call-in?
 Yes No